loganpowell/microvector/README.md

 **Parameters:**

 - `term`: Search query string
-- `partition_name`: Name of the vector store to query
+- `partition`: Name of the vector store to query
 - `key`: property within each item in the collection to search against (vectorized field)
 - `top_k`: Maximum number of results to return
 - `collection`: Optional temporary collection (for non-persistent search)